Joel-Bradley/Joel-Bradley/README.md

 <br />
 <br />

-Currently a BSc sophomore at Uni of Birmingham.
-Have previous and growing experiences in Java, C, and WEB; <br>
+Currently a junior at the University of Birmingham.
+Have previous and growing experiences in Java, C++ and Vue; <br>
-in Electrical Engineering, Material Engineering and Mathematical Modeling; and in NGO, and Policy Research. <br>
+in Artificial Intelligence, Cyber Security and Mathematical Modeling; and in NGO, and Policy Research. <br>
-A competent leader, LGBTQ+ activist, fast learner, and imaginative engineer. <br>
+A competent leader, LGBTQ+ activist, fast learner, and imaginative engineer.
 Passionate, self-motivated, adventurous, supportive, creative, and humorous.

 ## ✏️ Recent Blog